Skip to Content

 There are two statutes in the State of Florida that deal with false reports.
 The first is the filing a false police report under Florida Statute 817.49.
 The second is giving false information concerning the commission of a crime under Florida Statute 837.05.
 There is a big difference between these two crimes: with the second, a crime was actually committed.
 For example, a witness is willfully misleading the police about what actually happened.
 In the filing a false police report, no actual crime occurred.

 No matter what your circumstances, trust The Law Offices of Kate Mesic for the aggressive representation you need.
-Our criminal lawyer in Jacksonville, FL can be reached at (904) 615-8950.
+Our criminal lawyer in Jacksonville, FL can be contacted at (904) 615-8950.

 Is Giving False Information to a Police Officer a Felony?